emilypx/appfair.github.io/index.md

 There is currently no auto-updating feature in the App Fair.
 App updates must be installed manually and individually from the **App Fair.app** catalog browser application.

+### What permissions am I permitted to use in `Sandbox.entitlements`

+Your app may request any permission in the `Sandbox.entitlements` with the exception of the following permissions:

+ - `files.all`
+ - `cs.allow-unsigned-executable-memory`
+ - `cs.allow-dyld-environment-variables`
+ - `cs.disable-library-validation`
+ - `cs.disable-executable-page-protection`

+Note, however, that any permission you request must have a corresponding `usageDescriptionProperties` in the `Info.plist` metadata file explaining to the user (via the listing in the App Fair catalog) why the entitlement is requested.

-### Can I change the permissions in Sandbox.entitlements for an update?
+### Can I change the permissions in `Sandbox.entitlements` for an update?

 No.
 When installing an app, users are presented with the list of entitlements that the app will request, such as file or network permissions, or access to hardware devices.